purescript-contrib/purescript-affjax/README.md

     Right json -> log $ "POST /api response: " <> J.stringify json
 ```

-See the module documentation for a full list of these helpers.
+See the module documentation for a full list of these helpers and their variations.

 ## Module documentation